 LA can seem lonesome after regularly coming into contact with thousands of people in NYC each day, but aren’t we to privilege quality to quantity?
 While the thrills of randomness and magic ail the two, LA is harder to get lost in—with integrity.
 First, once you find yourself enjoying the scenery of street, you are likely getting beeped and scowled at.
 Second, you have to press a button to walk, and third, there is slight guarantee that the cars will even stop for you.
 Pedestrians are relegated to second class, as patrons decide to drive up the block to CVS, to avoid being viewed as hobos licenses or cars.

-Nevertheless, in LA you definitely lack the luxury of drowning your sorrows into the explosive crowds, sounds and nightlights—or of spontaneously rerouting without consequence.
-Socializing and interaction cultivate through more calculative efforts that arguably relinquish a wildness known in NYC.
-The fewer interactions in LA may allot more gravity, depth, and time.
-But meeting new people and up with old friends requires careful coordination and planning.
+Nevertheless, in LA you definitely lack the luxury of drowning your sorrows into the explosive crowds, sounds and night-lights—or of spontaneously rerouting without consequence.
+Socializing and interaction are cultivated through more calculative efforts that arguably relinquish a wildness known in NYC.
+The fewer interactions in LA may be allotted more gravity, depth, and time, but meeting new people and up with old friends requires careful coordination and planning.
 “The strangers you pass in NYC and who see you are not real company”, says my brother.
 Or are they?